javiplx/ansible-library/README.md

 # Ansible Library

-Ansible Library is a minimal galaxy implementation, intended to allow serving (private) roles from local storage and behave as proxy towards ansible galaxy.
+Ansible Library is a minimal galaxy implementation, intended to allow serve private roles from local storage and behave as proxy towards ansible galaxy.

 It is intended to allow role installs with standard tools, although it requires a minor patch to ansible-galaxy, that enables